salamonyfares/salamonyfares/README.md

 ### Hello There! 👋

 - 🔭 I’m currently working on ...
-Medical Image Segmentation Using U-Nets
+Outlier Detection of LHC collisons using Diffusion models
 - 🌱 I’m currently learning ...
-Tensorflow, Pytorch, React.js
+Tensorflow, Pytorch, Diffusion Models
 - 👯 I’m looking to collaborate on ...
-React.js
+Machine Learning Projects
 - 🤔 I’m looking for help with ...
-Pytorch
+GANs
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... fares.salamouny@gmail.com
 - 😄 Pronouns: ...
-Me/I
+He/Him
 - ⚡ Fun fact: ...
-I Just Graduated!
+I Love Coding!